-Each individual taxonomy extends the core taxonomy so that it presents the range of tags which is appropriate for the standard concerned.
+Each individual taxonomy (except for the standalone SECR taxonomy) extends the core taxonomy so that it presents the range of tags which is appropriate for the standard concerned.

 The taxonomies also contain a number of common components to handle standard entity and business data, the Directors' Report, Audit Report and an accountant's report.
 The fact that these components are shared by the taxonomies means that tagging of this information should be consistent and comparable, whichever accounting standard is being followed.